Larissa Tudor: Speculation about the rescue of a grand duchess

-A photograph that appeared September 4, 1918 in the Harrogate Herald depicts a group of exiled royalty and aristocrats including Grand Duchess Maria Georgievna, who was living at Harrogate.
-Occleshaw speculates that a young woman in the photo whose face is half-hidden behind Lady Radcliffe, the wife of Sir Joseph Radcliffe, Baronet, might be the escaped grand duchess.
+A photograph that appeared September 4, 1918, in the Harrogate Herald depicts a group of exiled royalty and aristocrats including Grand Duchess Maria Georgievna, who was living at Harrogate.
+Occleshaw speculates that a young woman in the photo whose face is half-hidden behind Lady Radcliffe, the wife of Sir Joseph Edward Radcliffe, 4th Baronet, might be the escaped grand duchess.
 In his opinion, the photograph bears "an uncanny resemblance to the Grand Duchess Tatiana."
 The woman was the only person in the group who was not identified in the newspaper photo caption.
 Grand Duchess Maria Georgievna founded four hospitals in the area.
 A sanitarium for treatment of tuberculosis was located near Harrogate at Knaresborough.
 Spinal caries often developed following an injury, such as that caused by being thrown from a horse or thrown into an airplane, as Meinertzhagen wrote that the rescued grand duchess had been.
 Occleshaw also speculated that the conditions under which the Romanovs were held would have been "ideal" for a member of the imperial family to contract tuberculosis.
 Guards at the Ipatiev House, where the imperial family was held captive at Ekaterinburg, later commented on the sickly appearance of Grand Duchess Tatiana and her elder sister Olga.
 Tatiana had grown extremely thin and "looked as if she was not far from the morgue," recalled one guard.

 Since Larissa had mentioned to neighbors that her happiest time in England had been spent in Yorkshire, Occleshaw speculated that the escaped grand duchess might have spent time in a medical facility near Harrogate under the patronage of Grand Duchess Maria Georgievna.
 Owen Tudor's uncle was Sir Frederick Tudor, a British admiral who was the Commander of the China Station in 1918.
 Frederick Tudor was responsible for arranging the escape of refugees from Siberia to Japan and then on to Canada.
 Occleshaw speculated that Owen Tudor might have met Larissa during a visit to his uncle.
 Occleshaw also noted that the patronymic on Larissa's gravestone was Feodorovna, which was also the patronymic adopted by Grand Duchess Tatiana's mother, Tsarina Alexandra, and that the surname Haouk bears close resemblance to the surname of Countess Julia von Hauke, an ancestress of the Mountbatten family and closely associated with Tatiana's Hessian relatives.